oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 Other departments may have fewer existing agent workflows to replace.
 Once they see a relevant example and trust the access model, the value can be more immediate.

-Treating the agent as company infrastructure rather than an engineering experiment changed both its adoption and the features we prioritized.
+Treating the agent as company infrastructure rather than an engineering experiment changed both its adoption and the features I prioritized.

 ## Five things I would do differently